akankshalamba1/PyBer_Analysis/README.md

 > total_drivers = city_data_df.groupby(["type"]).sum()["driver_count"]

 - **Calculating average fare per city type**

+The average fare per ride is calculated by dividing Total fare by Total rides.
+The code is attached as follows:

 > average_fare_per_ride = total_fare / total_rides

 - **Calculated average fare per driver**

+The average fare per driver is calculated by dividing Total fare by Total Drivers.
+The code is attached as follows:

 > average_fare_per_driver = total_fare / total_drivers

 - **Data summary**

+To summarize that data and to make the conclusion easier we created a dataframe with Total rides, total drivers, total fare and average fare per ride and average fare per driver.
+We used following code to do so:

 > pyber_summary_df = pd.DataFrame({
 >                                "Total Rides" : total_rides,
 >                                "Total Drivers" : total_drivers,